garden-io/garden/docs/reference/commands.md

         #
         events:

         # If specified, only run the workflow for branches matching one of these filters.
+These filters refer to the
+        # pull/merge request's head branch (e.g. `my-feature-branch`), not the base branch that the pull/merge request
+        # would be merged into if approved (e.g. `main`).
         branches:

-        # If specified, only run the workflow for tags matching one of these filters.
+        # If specified, only run the workflow for pull/merge requests whose base branch matches one of these filters.
-        tags:
+        baseBranches:

         # If specified, do not run the workflow for branches matching one of these filters.
+These filters refer to the
+        # pull/merge request's head branch (e.g. `my-feature-branch`), not the base branch that the pull/merge request
+        # would be merged into if approved (e.g. `main`).
         ignoreBranches:

-        # If specified, do not run the workflow for tags matching one of these filters.
+        # If specified, do not run the workflow for pull/merge requests whose base branch matches one of these
-        ignoreTags:
+        # filters.
+        ignoreBaseBranches:

 # The name of the project.
 projectName: